spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/5-data-flow-composed-task.md

 1. Select the checkbox next to the ct-statement definition

-1. Press the `Actions` button at the upper left hand corner
+1. Click the `Actions` button at the upper left hand corner

 1. Select the `Destroy Tasks` option (shown in the following image).